socialvibe/truex-roku-integrations/DOCS.md

 -   After a “skip card” has been shown to a user for 3 seconds

-> The parameters for this method call are:
+The parameters for this event are:

--   **timeSpent:** The amount of time (in seconds) the user spent on the
-    > TrueX interactive ad unit -- set to 0 if the user did not earn an
-    > ad free credit or if the user was shown a "skip card".
+* `timeSpent`: The amount of time (in seconds) the user spent on the TrueX interactive ad unit -- set to 0 if the user did not earn an ad free credit or if the user was shown a "skip card".

 #### adError